-In fact, most are explicitly gay-friendly so there is no need to worry.
+Most are explicitly gay-friendly, so there is no need to worry.

-Everybody likes to be surrounded by people with common interests and as such there are a few hotels in Johannesburg favored by gay travelers – although to be clear there are no exclusively gay hotels in Johannesburg sadly, as much as we would love for you to open.
-We had so much fun in Fire Island, Mykonos, Fort Lauderdale, and Palm Springs but it seems Johannesburg is a city of business first and foremost, so for gay hotels, your best bet is Cape Town.
+Everybody likes to be surrounded by people with shared interests.
+As such, there are a few hotels in Johannesburg favored by gay travelers – although to be clear, there are no exclusively gay hotels in Johannesburg sadly, as much as we would love for you to open.
+We had so much fun in Fire Island, Mykonos, Fort Lauderdale, and Palm Springs, but it seems Johannesburg is a city of business first and foremost, so for gay hotels, your best bet is Cape Town.

 Gay-Popular Hotels in Johannesburg

-- Sandton Sun – A permanent fixture of the modern Johannesburg skyline, the Sandton Sun hotel has evolved to meet the needs of guests and exceed expectations in relaxation and leisure escapes, weekend breaks and international arrivals.
-326 rooms and suites at the Sandton Sun hotel are designed for business convenience and luxury living where every room has a Nespresso machine, USB plug-points, full mini-bar and 48” flat-screen as standard.
-Then there is the show-kitchen which encourages up-close chef interaction, while the bar and lounge is perfect for end-of-day drinks or new beginnings.
-Not to mention the rooftop all-day bar unique in the city and synonymous with firepits, statement cocktails, and a sophisticated clientele.
+- Sandton Sun – A permanent fixture of the modern Johannesburg skyline, the Sandton Sun hotel has evolved to meet the needs of guests and exceed expectations in relaxation and leisure escapes, weekend breaks, and international arrivals.
+Three hundred twenty-six rooms and suites at the Sandton Sun hotel are designed for business convenience and luxury living where every room has a Nespresso machine, USB plug-points, full mini-bar, and 48” flat-screen as standard.
+Then there is the show-kitchen, which encourages up-close chef interaction, while the bar and lounge are perfect for end-of-day drinks or new beginnings.
+Not to mention the all-day rooftop bar unique in the city and synonymous with firepits, statement cocktails, and a sophisticated clientele.

 - Once in Joburg – If you are not one for extravagance and luxe amenities, we also are kind of obsessed with this chic hostel offering clean sheets and dirty adventures.
-An accommodation concept designed to bring together new ways of traveling with the new age explorer this hostel combine the luxuries of a boutique hotel and energy of a backpackers hostel, offering a mix of affordable and design led accommodation types.
-Perfect if you are on a holiday as a single gay!
-Give it a go if you want to make new friends, save some coin and don’t mind sharing a dorm room.
+An accommodation concept designed to bring together new ways of traveling with the new age explorer, this hostel combines the luxuries of a boutique hotel and energy of a backpackers hostel, offering a mix of affordable and design-led accommodation types.
+Perfect if you are on holiday as a single gay!
+Give it a go if you want to make new friends, save some coin, and don’t mind sharing a dorm room.

 Gay Nightlife in Johannesburg South Africa